-- A country code-The Wildcard matches all phone numbers in that country code. - An area code-The Wildcard matches all phone numbers in that area code within the specified country code. - A partial local number (such as an exchange)-The Wildcard matches all phone numbers containing the specified partial number.
+- An area code-The Wildcard matches all phone numbers in that area code. - A country code-The Wildcard matches all phone numbers in that country code. - A partial local number (such as an exchange)-The Wildcard matches all phone numbers containing the specified partial number.
 A trailing wildcard character % can be used with a partial local number, such as an exchange, to match a range of numbers within a given country and area code.
 For example, a phone number with 245% in the phone number field would match any phone number in the 245 exchange within the given country and area code.
 Only a single % can be used and it must occur at the end of the matching digits.